J. M. Beattie

 John Maurice Beattie (1932 – 12 July 2017) was a British legal historian.

-He as born in Dunstan near Newcastle upon Tyne, England and studied history at the University of San Francisco.
+He was born in Dunston near Newcastle upon Tyne, England and studied history at the University of San Francisco.
 He was awarded a master's degree by the University of California and a PhD by King's College, Cambridge, where his supervisor was John H. Plumb.
 Beattie was appointed to the University of Toronto's Department of History in 1961, where he was a member for 35 years.

 His Crime and the Courts in England, 1660-1800 is considered a seminal work in criminal and legal history.